Highlight

 Trip Organization

-Your Guide and Team : Your guide, from your arrival in Kathmandu until your departure, is responsible for the success of your trip and oversees your team.
+from your arrival in Kathmandu until your departure, your guide is responsible for the success of your trip and oversees your team.
 Do not hesitate to ask him questions, respect his position as the team leader, and above all follow his advice!
 Often your guide is the only English-speaking member of the team.
-In the mountains and, especially when during high-altitude travels, your guide is responsible for the safety of the group.
+In the mountains and, especially during high-altitude travels, your guide is responsible for the group's safety.
 The instructions he gives and the remarks he makes to all participants must be carefully followed.
 The interest and safety of the trekking group must be preserved, even when it may be to the detriment of an individual member of the group.

 Read More